GIScience/ohsome-api/README.md

     * an absence of the start and|or end timestamp when using a start-end pattern (e.g.: 2010-01-01//P6M) causes in using the earliest or latest timestamp available for the missing timestamp
     * more precise time parameters (using hours, minutes, seconds) are supported as well following the pattern  YYYY-MM-DDThh:mm:ss (e.g.: 2017-01-01T12:30:15)
     * optional for all resources
+* showMetadata
+    * can have the values 'true' or 'false'
+    * if empty, 'false' is used as default
 * types2
     * same format as types
     * optional in /ratio resource, not used in the others